Grape-Nut Custard Pudding

 - 1/4 teaspoon salt

 Place the Grape-Nuts cereal in a large bowl and set aside.
-Warm the milk in the microwave for about 6 minutes on 70% power and pour over the cereal.
-Allow to stand for about 5 minutes.
+Scald the milk in the microwave or a saucepan and pour it over the cereal, reserving 1/2 cup for tempering the eggs.
+Set aside for 5 minutes to start softening the cereal.

-While the cereal soaks, beat the eggs and add the vanilla extract, sugar, cinnamon and salt.
-Beat lightly until the sugar is dissolved.
+While the cereal soaks, whisk the eggs, vanilla, sugar, cinnamon and salt together until the sugar is dissolved and the mixture is a little frothy.

-Carefully remove the pudding from the water-filled outer container and set on a cooling rack to cool completely.
-Cut into squares for serving.
+Remove the pudding from its water-filled outer container and set the dish on a cooling rack to cool completely.

 Makes 12 servings